(Christine Grand Favre & Veronique Lees - Fanichet)

 We have imagined ALWA Design & Fair Trade as an ethical platform aiming at creating bridges between the North and the South hemispheres.
 Our goal is to select and promote unique products handmade by talented artisans from around the world, while preserving and protecting the cultural heritage of southern countries.

-Through ALWA, we guarantee a fair trade income to each artisan that collaborates to the production of the products we propose.
-Nowadays, 40% of the Bolivian population still lives under the poverty line, your involvement through your purchase has a concrete and beneficial impact.
+Through ALWA, we guarantee a fair trade income to each artisan that collaborates to the production of the handmade goods we propose.
+Nowadays, a lot if South America population still lives under the poverty line, your involvement through your purchase has a concrete and beneficial impact.

 - Guarantee a fair wage